Command Line Interface

 haiku-rag serve --monitor

-# Multiple services
+# Both services

 haiku-rag serve --monitor --mcp